The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2023-25516: Nvidia GPU Display Driver Vulnerability

-CVE-2023-25516 is an information disclosure flaw in Nvidia GPU Display Driver for Linux caused by an integer overflow in the kernel mode layer.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2023-25516 is an information disclosure vulnerability in Nvidia GPU Display Driver for Linux caused by an integer overflow.
+Unprivileged users can exploit this flaw to access sensitive data.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2023-25516 Overview

-CVE-2023-25516 is an integer overflow vulnerability in the NVIDIA GPU Display Driver for Linux.
-The vulnerability exists in the kernel mode layer, where an unprivileged user can trigger an integer overflow condition.
-Successful exploitation may lead to information disclosure and denial of service, compromising both system confidentiality and availability.
+CVE-2023-25516 is an integer overflow vulnerability [CWE-190] in the NVIDIA GPU Display Driver for Linux.
+The flaw resides in the kernel mode layer of the driver.
+An unprivileged local user can trigger the overflow through crafted input to the driver.
+Successful exploitation may lead to information disclosure or denial of service on the affected host.

 Critical Impact